aiidateam/aiida-core/docs/source/topics/processes/functions.rst

     Because of the calculation/workflow duality in AiiDA, a ``calcfunction``, which is a calculation-like process, can only *create* and not *return* data nodes.
     This means that if a node is returned from a ``calcfunction`` that *is already stored*, the engine will throw an exception.

+.. versionadded:: 2.3

+    Outputs can be attached with nested namespaces in the output labels:

+    .. include:: include/snippets/functions/calcfunction_nested_outputs.py
+        :code: python

 .. _topics:processes:functions:exit_codes:

 Exit codes